-Frequently, people ask me what the difference is between yoga and pilates and if they should practice one versus the other.
-While there are differences, there are many elements of pilates and yoga that complement each other.
+Frequently, people ask me what the difference is between yoga and Pilates and if they should practice one versus the other.
+While there are differences, there are many elements of Pilates and yoga that compliment each other.

 Yoga which means “union,” is a highly sophisticated system of whole-body integration.
 It has a physical component, the asana (postures or poses) that promote toning and strengthening muscles, flexibility and range of motion, balance and relaxation.
 It generates motion without causing strain or imbalance in the body.
 It also asks for a full union of body, mind and spirit, so you can’t be distracted while doing yoga–you need to be fully present.
 Yoga is a spiritual practice, providing tools to help quiet the mind, become more grounded, and live in harmony and tranquility.